Soulfully Made » Appetizers » Hot Pepper Jelly Meatballs

 Instructions

-• Combine meatballs, strawberry jam, jalapeno pepper jelly, and BBQ Sauce into slow cooker.
-Stir.
+1. Pour the strawberry jam, jalapeno pepper jelly, and BBQ Sauce into the slow cooker and stir to combine.

-• Cover and cook on high for 2 to 3 hours or on low for 4 to 6 hours.
+3. Cover and cook on high for 2-3 hours or on low for 4-5 hours.

 Want to Save this Recipe?